Delicious Creamy Spaghetti Seafood Salad To Die For (With Video)

 • Colander: Make sure you have a colander to drain the spaghetti.

-• Large Serving Bowl: We’ll be using this to combine the salad and to serve the salad out of.
+• Large Serving Bowl: We’ll be using this to combine and serve the salad.

-• Potato Peeler: Potato peelers make it easy to peel the cucumber skin.
+• Potato Peeler: Potato peelers make it easy to peel the skin of a cucumber.

 • Knife: A knife is for chopping the seafood and vegetables